Welcome Aboard: Benefits of Using Video for Employee Onboarding

 You could partner with a company like HSI to create fully produced custom training videos.
 Our team of experts will partner with you to write the script and create engaging graphics.
 We can hire a professional presenter or you can choose someone from your company to record in our studio.

-- You can sign up for a free trial of our HSI LMS and try the recording tool for free.
+- You can request a free trial of our HSI LMS and try the recording tool for free.

 - We have another case study on helping Gresham, Smith, and Partners implement a new employee onboarding and training solution.